-Please join us for a First Friday reception, meet and greet the artist on Friday, September 5 from 5-8pm.
-The show, titled "Under One Roof," will feature photographs by Margaret Lindsey and Drew Sanborn.
+Please join us for a First Friday reception, meet and greet the artist on Friday, July 3 from 5-8pm.
+The show, titled "Shape, Shade and Texture," will feature black and white photographs by Rex Holsapple.

-Guitarist and singer/percussionist Maya Best will provide live music for the evening.
-The show is free and open to the public, and the exhibit and sale will continue at Frost Farm Gallery, located in the historic David W. Frost farm, 272 Pikes Hill in Norway through Saturday, September 27.
+Gallery goers will also enjoy live jazz keyboard by Mike Maurice at the opening reception.
+The show is free and open to the public, and the exhibit and sale will continue at Frost Farm Gallery, located in the historic David W. Frost farm, 272 Pikes Hill in Norway, through Saturday, August 1.
 For more information, call the gallery at 743-8041.

 Ongoing gallery displays -

 We're home to a diverse collection of matted and framed original vintage and antique prints in an intimate gallery space, nestled in an historic 1797 farmstead.
 Specializing in photogravure, letterpress, contemporary and stone litho.
 We also offer rotating fine arts with new exhibits planned for each First Friday gallery opening.
 Expert custom framing, giclee printing and digital restoration services on site.

 You’ll also discover select vintage jewelry, Christmas decor year-round, and other gift items.
 Open Monday - Friday 9am to 6pm, Saturday noon to 6pm.
 Always open by appointment.
 Bruce and Adrienne Little, owners.